PowerDNS/pdns/docs/backends/lmdb.rst

 ``lmdb-sync-mode``
 ^^^^^^^^^^^^^^^^^

-Synchronisation mode: nosync, nometasync, mapasync
+Synchronisation mode: sync, nosync, nometasync, mapasync

+* ``sync``: LMDB synchronous mode.
+Safest option, but also slightly slower.
+Can  also be enabled with ``lmdb-sync-mode=``
 * ``nosync``: don't flush systems buffers to disk when committing a transation.
   This means a system crash can corrupt the database or lose the last transactions if buffers are not yet flushed to disk.
 * ``nometasync``: flush system buffers to disk only once per transaction, omit the metadata flush.
 This maintains database integrity, but can potentially lose the last committed transaction if the operating system crashes.